stakater/stakater-docs/docs/content/sre/pipelines/openshift-pipelines/deploying-delivery-pipeline.md

 A Personal Access Token would be required to perform steps in a Tekton Pipeline

-::: details Login to your Gihub account and generate a Personal Access Token via this follwoing URL:
+::: details Login to your GitHub account and generate a Personal Access Token via this following URL:

 `https://github.com/settings/tokens/new`